CA Medford, OR Zone Forecast - NewsBreak

 CA WFO MEDFORD Warnings, Watches, and Advisories

-URGENT - WEATHER MESSAGE. ...HEAT ADVISORY REMAINS IN EFFECT FROM NOON TUESDAY TO 11 PM PDT. * WHAT...High temperatures of 100 to 108 are expected in the. valleys with very warm high temperatures in the 90s over many. of the mountains. * WHERE...In California, Central and Southern Siskiyou County.
-This...
+URGENT - WEATHER MESSAGE. ...HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM FRIDAY TO 11 PM PDT. * WHAT...Increased risk for heat illness expected.
+High.
+Temperatures as high as 107 degrees with lows in the mid 60s. * WHERE...In California: West and Central Siskiyou County.
+This. includes the Shasta, Valley,...

 Comments / 0